• Skip to primary navigation

 Closeup of fruit salad with the words Thanksgiving Fruit Salad and the URL www.twocloveskitchen.com.

-This delicious Thanksgiving Fruit Salad features apples, pears, grapes, oranges, and pecans tossed in a light honey and holiday spice dressing.
+This delicious Thanksgiving fruit salad features apples, pears, grapes, oranges, and pecans tossed in a light honey and holiday spice dressing.
 This sweet and refreshing fall fruit salad is a wonderful side dish for the traditionally heavy Thanksgiving dinner.

 Jump to Recipe - Print Recipe